venusang/ember-node-botchat/README.md

 # ember-node-botchat

-This application was built based on this online tutorial https://pusher.com/tutorials/chat-bot-emberjs-dialogflow
+This application was built based on this online tutorial written by Pusher https://pusher.com/tutorials/chat-bot-emberjs-dialogflow

 It is a chat bot application built with Node.js and Ember.js using Diaglogflow agent https://dialogflow.com/.
 For more info on agents: https://cloud.google.com/dialogflow/docs/agents-overview.

+Pusher's API will be used in this application to update the client (in this case Ember.js).
+In order to get responses in realtime, we’ll use Pusher to update the client, this amongst other things, will enhance the flow of conversation (see tutorial https://pusher.com/tutorials/chat-bot-emberjs-dialogflow for more information).

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.